scmgl-kaist/sceleto/docs/source/api.rst

 Marker
 ------

-:py::func:`scl.markers.marker` is a class that can be used to find the marker genes for a given label of an `AnnData <https://scanpy.readthedocs.io/en/stable/usage-principles.html#anndata>`_ object.
+``scl.markers.marker`` is a class that can be used to find the marker genes for a given label of an `AnnData <https://scanpy.readthedocs.io/en/stable/usage-principles.html#anndata>`_ object.